tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 * The return-to-risk ratio can be used to determine which stocks and/or portfolios have outperformed the others.
 The higher the sharpe ratio, the better the investment.

-* The `plot` function is used to visually compare sharpe ratios.
+* The `plot` function is used to visually compare Sharpe ratios.

   ```python
   # Plot sharpe ratios